 - I don't like mushrooms on a salad, but you might…

-- Different meats like: Cooked & crumbled bacon — use nitrate-free bacon from pastured pork and from a local farm if possible, or any other type of meat like shredded seasoned chicken or beef, shrimp, etc. If you have any leftover meat in the fridge, that's nice and easy to throw in there.
-(You may want to check out the comments at this post about healthy hot dogs to read about a new twist on the topic nitrates.)
+- Different meats like: Cooked & crumbled bacon–from a local farm if possible, or any other type of meat like shredded seasoned chicken or beef, shrimp, etc. If you have any leftover meat in the fridge, that's nice and easy to throw in there.

 Homemade Salad Dressings